Diversity in swimming: Pools as bath houses

-Transforming the Purpose of Pools
+The privatization of pools

-After this revelation of the germ theory of disease, the influence and popularity of pools was not completely diminished but rather transformed.
-Pools became an arena for exercise, leisure, and sport - not cleanliness.
+After the revelation of the germ theory of disease, the influence and popularity of pools was not completely diminished but rather transformed.
+Pools became an arena for exercise, leisure, and sport—not cleanliness.
 In West Chicago Park, the Chicago Douglass Park Pool was built for the purpose of sport with a longer length suited for race competition, areas for spectators, and springboards.
-Initially, the facilities brought together a diverse group of pool goers with people of all races from nearby middle and lower class neighborhoods attending.
-However, soon the park board began charging an entry fee to cut down on the costs of the park, but also rid it of the boisterous lower class boys that always seemed to cause problems.
-It was entry fees and intentionally choosing wealthier areas to be the host of pools that sidelined many lower class Americans, both Black and white, from using the nice public pools.
+Initially, the facilities brought together a diverse group of poolgoers with people of all races from nearby middle and lower-class neighborhoods attending.
+However, soon the park board began charging an entry fee to cut down on the costs of the park, simultaneously ridding it of the boisterous lower-class boys that always seemed to cause problems.
+It was entry fees and intentionally choosing wealthier areas to be the host of pools that sidelined many lower-class Americans, both Black and white, from using the nice public pools.

+Several strategies began being implemented by city and state officials to minimize the presence of minorities at public pools.
+The rise of club memberships and annual fees swept the United States around the time of the civil rights movement in an effort to exclude lower-income families from pools.
+Some public pools changed their hours to make it increasingly difficult for working parents to bring their children, including closing on weekends and only having open hours during the day.
+Other pools opted to entirely drain their pools to avoid integration.

+The mid-1900s saw millions of white families leaving their homes to move into newly suburban communities, where they invested in country clubs and private recreational facilities of their own, ultimately withdrawing the taxpayer and monetary power needed to build, expand, develop, and maintain public pools.
+Budget constraints for public pools have led to complications such as neglect of equipment and decreased staff.
+This phenomenon occurred throughout the country.
+Between 1970 and 1980, when Cleveland's white population of the city decreased by 250,000, their recreational budget was cut by over 80%.
+In Mississippi, nearly 50% of all public pools had closed by 1972.
+Meanwhile, residential pools in the United States more than tripled between 1971 and 2000.